js-cookie/js-cookie/SERVER_SIDE.md

     write: function (value) {
         // Encode all characters according to the "encodeURIComponent" spec return encodeURIComponent(value)
-            // Revert the characters that are unnecessarly encoded but are
+            // Revert the characters that are unnecessarily encoded but are
             // allowed in a cookie value, except for the plus sign (%2B) .replace(/%(23|24|26|3A|3C|3E|3D|2F|3F|40|5B|5D|5E|60|7B|7D|7C)/g, decodeURIComponent);
     },